Adventure is worthwhile in itself.Amelia Earhart

 Be aware of your surroundings

-When you're traveling, it's important to be aware of your surroundings.
+When traveling, it's important to be aware of your surroundings.
 Criminals don't care that you're on vacation.
 This will help you stay safe and avoid dangerous situations.
 Pay attention to the people around you and be cautious when exploring new places.

 If you’re ever feeling unsafe, trust your gut and get out of there as soon as possible.
 It’s always better to be safe than sorry.